2022 Tour de France, Stage 12 to Stage 21: Stage 13

 The thirteenth stage featured a transition stage that took the riders from Le Bourg-d'Oisans to Saint-Étienne.
 From the start, the riders gradually descended towards the third-category Côte de Brié.
 Following the descent and a long flat section, the riders tackled the second-category Col de Parménie.
 Another descent and a short flat section led to the intermediate sprint in La Côte-Saint-André with 91 km left.
-Following a gradual descent, the riders climbed up the final categorised climb of the day, the third-category Coté de Saint-Romain-en-Gal, which was crested with 44 km to go.
+Following a gradual descent, the riders climbed up the final categorised climb of the day, the third-category Côte de Saint-Romain-en-Gal, which was crested with 44 km to go.
 Near the finish, there was an uncategorised climb that peaked with 7.6 km remaining.
 After cresting the top, the riders rode on a plateau section that led to the finish in Saint-Étienne.